exoplatform/exo-documentation/docs/LDAP.rst

    |                                                | will be available under this group.
 It must end         | with ``/``                |                                    |                                         |
    |                                                | with ``/``.
 Root group ("/") cannot be used.            |                           |                                    |                                         |
    +------------------------------------------------+---------------------------------------------------------+---------------------------+------------------------------------+-----------------------------------------+

+LDAP/AD connection pool can also be customized in the ``exo.properties`` file using `JVM standard system properties <https://docs.oracle.com/javase/jndi/tutorial/ldap/connect/config.html>`__.

 .. _LDAP.SynchronizationConfiguration:

 =============================